Curant0/sanal-macro/README.md

 ```

 ## Issues
-This being a 1 day script, but any help and suggestions would be great!
+This being a 1 day script, I didn't gave too much effort to it, but any help and suggestions would be great!

 ## Give food to my cat!